canopas/khelo/docs/terms-and-condition.md

 These Terms and Conditions will be governed by and construed in accordance with the laws of India, without regard to its conflict of law provisions.

-This clarifies that Indian law applies to any disputes arising from the use of the Cloud Gallery app developed by Canopas Software LLP.
+This clarifies that Indian law applies to any disputes arising from the use of the Khelo app developed by Canopas Software LLP.

 #### 9. Changes to the Terms